hyperter96/gitlab-operator/doc/installation.md

    You can also list GitLab resources and check their status:

    ```
-   $ kubectl get gitlabs -n gitlab-system
+   $ kubectl -n gitlab-system get gitlab
+   NAME     STATUS   VERSION
+   gitlab   Ready    5.2.4
    ```

-   When the CR is reconciled (the status of the GitLab resource will be `RUNNING`), you can access GitLab in your browser at `https://gitlab.example.com`.
+  When the CR is reconciled (the status of the GitLab resource will be `Running`), you can access GitLab in your browser at `https://gitlab.example.com`.

 ## Uninstall the GitLab Operator